Get

 Temperament & Intelligence of the Scottish Fold

-Scottish Folds are adored for their excellent temperaments.
-They are known to be docile and friendly and quick to grow attached to their favorite humans.
-You won’t want to stay away from your Scottish Fold for too long, as they do not tolerate isolation very well.
-If you work often or are away from home for other reasons, you should consider getting another animal companion to keep your Scottish Fold company.
+Scottish Folds generally have excellent temperaments when raised and socialized properly.
+They are known to be docile and friendly, and quick to grow attached to their favorite humans.
+You won’t want to stay away from your Scottish Fold for too long.
+If you work often or are away from home for other reasons, you should consider a regular pet sitter, a friend, or a family member who can keep them company.

 The Scottish Fold is ideal if you are looking for a cat that loves to cuddle.
 At the same time, your Scottish Fold will love to participate in playful activities.
-However, they are not the most active cat breed.
+However, they are not the most active cat breed due to the osteochondrodysplasia, which causes them varying degrees of pain and discomfort.

 The Scottish Fold is an intelligent cat.
 This means they will require a lot of mental stimulation, and you can provide interactive puzzle toys to keep your cat entertained.
 You may also want to train your Scottish Fold to walk on a leash or perform fun tricks to keep your cat’s mind busy.